jhumelsine/jhumelsine.github.io/_posts/2025-04-04-approval-testing.md

 <img src="https://live.staticflickr.com/3145/2970400508_dbf3ef8861_b.jpg" alt="Fred Flintstone" title="Image Source: https://www.flickr.com/photos/andertoons-cartoons/2970400508" width = "25%" align="right" style="padding-right: 20px;">

 Let’s return to our __Hanna-Barbera__ project.
-Given that the customer’s domain is cartoons, they are going to want to feature them in their GUI.
+Given that the customer’s domain is cartoons, they are going to want to feature cartoon images in their GUI.
 So rather than just return _Fred Flintstone’s_ name, the customer will want to see his image.

-You can easily launch the GUI and see an image of Fred when we expect to see him, where you expect to see him, how large you expect him to be, but this isn’t easily automated as a test.
-What we can do is confirm the ASCII that will render this image via the GUI.
+You can easily launch the GUI and see an image of Fred: when we expect to see him, where you expect to see him, and how large you expect him to be.
+But this isn’t easily automated as a test.
+We can do is confirm the ASCII that will render this image via the GUI.

 For example, Fred’s rendering for this page is defined as padded on the right and being 25% of the width of the window.
 Here’s the __HTML__ code that renders it.
 You could easily create a test that confirms that any code that generates specifications for how Fred should be rendered by comparing it to this specification:
 ```md